Density Matrix-based Dynamics for Quantum Robotic Swarms: Quantum Robotic Swarm Modeling

 Let us consider an $\mathcal{R}^2$ mobility plane ($x$ and $y$ axes), with a certain degree of success in reaching the target.
 Let $|\psi_{R_i}(t)\rangle$ be the state of robot $R_i$ at time $t$, defined as

-\bl{$|\psi_{R_i}(t)\rangle$ is the superimposition state vector of 3 qubits,} of the form $|a,b,c\rangle$, with qubits $a,\,b,\,c$, where the first qubit indicates the position projection along a segment $[0,1]$ on the x-axis ($0$ and $1$ are the two extremes), the second qubit denotes the projection of the position along a segment $[0,1]$ on the y-axis (similarly defined); the coefficients $\alpha_i^j(t)$, with $i$ indicating the robot, and $j$ indicating the eigenvector, denote the probability amplitudes for the respective eigenstates/eigenvectors, satisfying $\sum_{j=1}^8|\alpha_i^j(t)|^2=1$. \bl{Then, for a robot $R_i$, the density operator is thus
+\bl{$|\psi_{R_i}(t)\rangle$ is the superimposition state vector of 3 qubits,} of the form $|a,b,c\rangle$, with qubits $a,\,b,\,c$, where the first qubit indicates the position projection along a segment $[0,1]$ on the x-axis ($0$ and $1$ are the two extremes), the second qubit denotes the projection of the position along a segment $[0,1]$ on the y-axis (similarly defined), \ma{and the third qubit indicates the success of finding the target, i.e., $|0\rangle$ indicates failure and $|1\rangle$ indicates success}; the coefficients $\alpha_i^j(t)$, with $i$ indicating the robot, and $j$ indicating the eigenvector, denote the probability amplitudes for the respective eigenstates/eigenvectors, satisfying $\sum_{j=1}^8|\alpha_i^j(t)|^2=1$.